LeighWeston86/matstract/matstract/web/static/docs/CON_help.md

 ##### Part of speech: NN, NP, or JJ

 A condition on which a property depends.
-Temperature, pressure, strain etc. Also any sample conditions for which a measurement may depend, e.g., carrier con
+Temperature, pressure, strain etc. Also any sample conditions for which a measurement may depend, e.g., carrier concentration.

 i.
-The `temperature` of the phase transition was 300 K.
+"The (`temperature`, NN) of the phase transition was 300 K